Contents

 64+$738,900

-This is also likely a good part of the reason that those who are 64 and older have a net worth not that far behind those younger than them.
+This is also likely a good part of the reason those who are 64 and older have a net worth not that far behind that of those younger than them.
 While many people this age aren’t still actively employed, many have their mortgages paid off, which causes net worth growth and helps their net worth stack up to those who are younger.

 What is Considered a Good Net Worth in Canada?